The Best Pelvic Floor Exercises for Men

 How many reps should I be doing?

-I don’t have time, can I get by without pelvic floor exercises?
+I don’t have time.
+Can I get by without pelvic floor exercises?

 You can do these exercises throughout the day while staying relaxed and engaged with your body.
 There’s no need to set aside one hour or even ten minutes of your time to receive the benefits of kegel exercises.
 You can do pelvic floor muscle exercises while walking to get the mail, sitting through commercial breaks, washing the dishes, waiting for the coffee to brew, toweling off after a shower, having sex, and even when listening to Uncle Joe’s story about bunions.
 Get them in whenever and wherever you can.
 I promise you; No one will even know you’re doing them!